lykims/learn-spanish/README.md

 #### When the user is logged in
 * Animated statistics
-* Start Test to test knowledge about Spanish words
+* Start Practice to test knowledge about Spanish words
 * Users list with their learning progress
 * Edit Profile of his own profile only